Politics

-Politics (from Ancient Greek πολιτικά 'affairs of the cities') is the set of activities that are associated with making decisions in groups, or other forms of power relations among individuals, such as the distribution of status or resources.
+Politics (Note: from Ancient Greek πολιτικά 'affairs of the cities') is the activity of settling affairs in an organized society.
+Politics is usually concerned with resolving issues within a society via a government.
+Politicians are individuals engaged in the activity of politics.
 The branch of social science that studies politics and government is referred to as political science.

-Politics may be used positively in the context of a "political solution" which is compromising and non-violent, or descriptively as "the art or science of government", but the word often also carries a negative connotation.
-The concept has been defined in various ways, and different approaches have fundamentally differing views on whether it should be used extensively or in a limited way, empirically or normatively, and on whether conflict or co-operation is more essential to it.

 A variety of methods are deployed in politics, which include promoting one's own political views among people, negotiation with other political subjects, making laws, and exercising internal and external force, including warfare against adversaries.
 Politics is exercised on a wide range of social levels, from clans and tribes of traditional societies, through modern local governments, companies and institutions up to sovereign states, to the international level.

 In modern states, people often form political parties to represent their ideas.
 Members of a party often agree to take the same position on many issues and agree to support the same changes to law and the same leaders.
 An election is usually a competition between different parties.

 A political system is a framework which defines acceptable political methods within a society.
 The history of political thought can be traced back to early antiquity, with seminal works such as Plato's Republic, Aristotle's Politics, Confucius's political manuscripts and Chanakya's Arthashastra.

+Politics may be used positively in the context of a "political solution" which is compromising and non-violent, or descriptively as "the art or science of government", but the word often also carries a negative connotation.

 Etymology

-The English word politics has its roots in the name of Aristotle's classic work, Politiká, which introduced the Ancient Greek term politiká (Πολιτικά).
+The English word politics has its roots in the Greek word polis (or poleis) which means "city".
+Aristotle's classic work, Politiká used the Ancient Greek term politiká (Πολιτικά).
 In the mid-15th century, Aristotle's composition was rendered in Early Modern English as Polettiques [sic], which became Politics in Modern English.

-The singular politic first attested in English in 1430, coming from Middle French politique—itself taking from politicus, a Latinization of the Greek πολιτικός (politikos) from πολίτης (polites) and πόλις (polis).
+The singular politic first attested in English in 1430, coming from Middle French politique—itself derived from politicus, a Latinization of the Greek πολιτικός (politikos) from πολίτης (polites) and πόλις (polis).